isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

 **Global Arbitration Review**

 - Singapore law firms rank among the world’s best international arbitration practices
--  [add hyperlink to relevant website].

-**Global Arbitration Review**
-- Maxwell Chambers was nominated as one of the “Best Developments” in the arbitration industry.
+- Maxwell Chambers was nominated as one of the “Best Developments” in the arbitration industry